White House asks Congress to pass emergency funding for disaster aid, Afghan resettlement as well as spending bill to avert shutdown

 “We are also calling on Congress to include additional funding in a CR to help address two other urgent needs: responding to recent and ongoing natural disasters, and meeting our commitments to our Afghan allies and partners,” Young said in a letter.

+The White House’s request for short-term funding needs comes as it works on unrelated legislation for an approximately $3.5 trillion budget deal that Democrats are seeking to shape this month in Congress.
+That sweeping package would overhaul the social safety net, authorize new climate change programs, raise taxes on corporations, and achieve a number of other Biden administration priorities.
+An unrelated third measure, a $1 trillion infrastructure package supported by Democrats and Republicans, passed the Senate in August but has not been approved by the House of Representatives or signed into law.

-The administration’s request for more funding for the Afghanistan relocation is likely to provoke substantial debate in Congress, where Republicans have hammered the White House for its handling of the withdrawal to end the war.
+Piling onto these spending fights, the administration’s request for more funding for the Afghanistan relocation and disaster relief programs is likely to provoke substantial debate in Congress, where Republicans have hammered the White House for its handling of the withdrawal to end the war.

-The majority of the $6.4 billion requested by the White House will go principally to fund processing sites for relocating tens of thousands of people in Afghanistan who partnered with the U.S. during the two decades of war there.
-Of the $6.4 billion, the biggest chunk is for the the State Department and Department of Defense relocation process for allies from Afghanistan and support for them to help them integrate into American life.
-Another substantial amount of funding would go to United States Agency for International Development for Afghans at risk in the regions.
+Congress may be slow to greenlight billions of dollars for the White House on Afghanistan, given bipartisan criticism of the administration’s handling of the end to the war.
+But pairing that more controversial request with measures more likely to enjoy bipartisan support — such as disaster aid and keeping the government funded — could make it harder for Republican lawmakers to oppose.
+Congress is also facing an imminent deadline over the debt ceiling — the legal amount the U.S. government can borrow to pay its bills — and it is possible lawmakers will seek to combine the short-term spending needs into one package.

+“I think anything to do with Afghanistan is going to be difficult.
+It probably falls into the category of an emergency — and something that was not anticipated — but it will create some consternation about the overall package,” said Bill Hoagland, a senior vice president at the Bipartisan Policy Center and former Republican staff director for the Senate Budget Committee.
+“I imagine both sides will want to consider Afghanistan funding as part of a much broader review.
+But if it’s truly an emergency, there may be willingness to provide some of this.”

 “The operation to move out of danger and to safety tens of thousands of Afghans at risk, including many who helped us during our two decades in Afghanistan, represents an extraordinary military, diplomatic, security, and humanitarian operation by the U.S. government,” Young’s letter said.